 1 to 30 September

-Tourism Month is an annual celebration held in September to focus on the importance of tourism to the economy of South Africa.
+Tourism Month is celebrated annually in September, and provides a heightened month-long focus on the importance of the sector to the South African economy.

 Tourism authorities in the provinces: